MichaelSchmidt2/MidtermProject/Page3.md

 **Example of some of the chart analysis we do:**

- *The technical indicators being used in this chart ar.*
+ *The technical indicators being used in this chart are Fibbonacci Retracements and The Gann Fan.*

 ![Image of Trading](Crypto.png)